Costas Simitis: Political activity before 1981

-In 1965 he returned to Greece and was one of the founders of the "Alexandros Papanastasiou" political research group.
-In 1967, after the military coup of 21 April, this group was transformed into Democratic Defense, an organization opposed to the military regime.
-Simitis escaped abroad after planting bombs in the streets of Athens (in later years he acknowledged his activities on Greek MEGA TV channel) in order to avoid being jailed and became a member of the Panhellenic Liberation Movement (PAK), led by Andreas Papandreou.
-He also took up a position as university lecturer in Germany.
+In 1965, he returned to Greece and was one of the founders of the "Alexandros Papanastasiou" political research group.
+In 1967, after the military coup on 21 April, this group was transformed into Democratic Defense, an organization opposed to the military regime.
+Simitis fled abroad after planting bombs in the streets of Athens (in later years, he acknowledged his activities on the Greek MEGA TV channel) in order to avoid being jailed and became a member of the Panhellenic Liberation Movement (PAK), led by Andreas Papandreou.
+He also took up a position as a university lecturer in Germany.
 He returned to Athens in 1974 and was one of the co-founders of PAK's successor, the Panhellenic Socialist Movement (PASOK).
-In 1977 he took up a lecturer's post at the Panteion University.
+In 1977, he took up a lecturer's post at the Panteion University.

 Ministerial offices

 Simitis was not a candidate for the Greek Parliament in the 1981 elections, but he was appointed Minister of Agriculture in the first PASOK government of that year.
 Following the 1985 elections and his election as a deputy to the Parliament, he became Minister of National Economy; he undertook an unpopular stabilization program, trying to curb inflation and reduce deficits, but resigned his post in 1987 because he felt that his policies were being undermined.
-In 1993 he took over the Ministry of Commerce and Industry, but in 1995 he again resigned from the ministry and the party's Executive Bureau following a public rebuke he received by Prime Minister Papandreou.
+In 1993, he took over the Ministry of Commerce and Industry, but in 1995, he again resigned from the ministry and the party's Executive Bureau following a public rebuke he received from Prime Minister Andreas Papandreou.